 Common drugs that prevent the conversion of T4 to T3 include beta-blockers for hypertension, oral contraceptives, hormone replacement drugs for menopause, and corticosteroids like prednisone.
 Over-the-counter antacids, heartburn medications, excessive antibiotics or the use of statins can also lead to a myriad of nutrient deficiencies, including iron, zinc, selenium and vitamin D.

-Ancestral Solutions For Supporting Healthy Thyroid Function
+Food-Based Solutions For A Healthy Thyroid

 Diets high in zinc can help improve the conversion of T4 to T3.
 13 Oysters are head and shoulders above the rest when it comes to zinc, providing a robust 78mg per 100g serving.
 Virtually all animal proteins are also great sources of zinc – beef, venison, bison, lamb, pork, etc.